These three books will help you leave this sudden blast of cold and winter far behind you.

-Food also plays a large role in this book including gathering roots to make masala and preparing coconut in order to separate the flesh from the oil and water.
+Food also plays a large role in this book, including gathering roots to make masala and preparing coconut to separate the flesh from the oil and water.

 There was also the ocean – listening to the waves of ocean trapped in conch shells and going crabbing.

 “Because, when the sun began to disappear in the far horizon, drawing the tide into the shore, (aunt) Manjula would bring out her spear and stab the shallow waters, aiming for the little claw marks in the sand.”